Installation¶

 export AWS_SECRET_ACCESS_KEY="..."

-You only need the key for the provider you are calling
+You only need one key

-Do not hard-code keys in source files
+Don't hard-code keys in source files

-Building from Source¶
+Building from source¶

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh